-There are high social expectations and strong cultural beliefs about it being our right to our own choice of when to have a baby (choice = empowerment) and that the pregnancy will end in a healthy, normal, live birth.
+There are high social expectations and strong cultural beliefs about it being our right to our own choice of when to have a baby (choice = empowerment).
+We also expect the pregnancy will end in a healthy, normal, live birth.
 Medical professionals do not usually talk/warn about miscarriage to their patients.
-So, because of the development of ways to confirm pregnancies earlier which can involve a scan and women seeing their baby, bonding also occurs earlier too.
+With the advancement of scanning technology, pregnancies can be confirmed earlier.
+This means women can see their baby and bonding occurs earlier too.
 When a miscarriage happens unexpectedly, it can be a shocking end to the dreams and expectations of the woman and her partner.

 Quote from Dr. Karen Buckingham, an Auckland obstetrician and gynaecologist: ‘And because human pregnancy is a relatively inefficient process, approximately 50% of all conceptions fail – with most miscarriages going unrecognised because they occur before or with a woman’s next expected period.’
 (Next Magazine June 2012.)

-The World Health Organisation defines miscarriage as ‘the spontaneous abortion of an embryo or fetus weighing 500 grams or less, which typically corresponds to a fetal gestational age of 20 to 22 weeks or less’.
-Miscarriage in New Zealand is defined as a pregnancy that ends spontaneously before 20 weeks, the baby not usually being born alive and weighing under 400g.
+The World Health Organisation defines miscarriage as ‘the spontaneous abortion of an embryo or fetus weighing 500 grams or less.
+This typically corresponds to a fetal gestational age of 20 to 22 weeks or less’.
+Miscarriage in New Zealand is defined as a pregnancy that ends spontaneously before 20 weeks.
+The baby not usually being born alive and weighing under 400g.

-Just knowing 70% of fertilized eggs die before they are 6 days old can help miscarriage make more sense.
+Just knowing 70% of fertilized eggs die before they are 6 days old can help in understanding miscarriage.
 As we learn about conception and the critical stages of a baby’s development (e.g. A 3 week old embryo has formed the cells that control the beat of the heart) and how much else can go wrong, we can further appreciate what a little miracle a baby really is.

 Miscarriage affects one in every four women.
 The highest risk period is between 4 and 6 weeks.
 Once 8 or 9 weeks are reached and the baby’s heart beat is seen on a scan there is only a 4% to 5% chance of miscarriage, depending on the speed of the heart-beat.
 It should be 120 to 160 times per minute.
 (BMP) The risk then drops to between 5% and 8% and continues to drop as the pregnancy proceeds.